red-hat-data-services/NeMo-Guardrails/docs/about/use-cases.md

 ## Content Safety

 Content safety guardrails help ensure that both user inputs and LLM outputs are safe and appropriate.
-The NeMo Guardrails Library provides multiple approaches to content safety:
+The NeMo Guardrails library provides multiple approaches to content safety:

 - **LLM self-checking**: Use the LLM itself to check inputs and outputs for harmful content.
 - **NVIDIA safety models**: Integrate with [Llama 3.1 NemoGuard 8B Content Safety](https://build.nvidia.com/nvidia/llama-3_1-nemoguard-8b-content-safety) for robust content moderation.